Swede Vejtasa: Early life

-Vejtasa was born at an isolated homestead in Montana on July 27, 1914.
+Vejtasa was born to Czech-Norwegian parents at an isolated homestead in Montana on July 27, 1914.
 He attended Montana State College, before transferring to the University of Montana.

 Military career

 He joined the Navy in 1937 and became a Naval Aviator on 13 July 1939.
-Commissioned an ensign in August, he was first assigned to Scouting Squadron Five (VS-5) aboard the aircraft carrier USS Yorktown that same month, flying the Douglas SBD Dauntless.
+Commissioned an ensign in August, he was first assigned to Scouting Squadron Five (VS-5) aboard the aircraft carrier USS Yorktown that same month, flying the Douglas SBD Dauntless dive bomber.

 World War II

 After the United States entered World War II, then Lieutenant (junior grade) Vejtasa attacked three Japanese "aircraft tenders or transports", scoring a direct hit on one of them "near Salamaua and Lae, New Guinea", on 10 March 1942, for which he was awarded his first Navy Cross.

 During the Battle of the Coral Sea, he and several other dive bomber pilots sank the Japanese light aircraft carrier Shōhō on 7 May 1942.
-Walter Schindler, the staff gunnery officer and future vice admiral, filmed the day's strike as Vejtasa's rear gunner.
-The next day, while flying in defense of the U.S. task force, Vejtasa claimed three Mitsubishi A6M Zero fighters shot down, despite flying a much slower but sturdy Dauntless dive bomber.
+Walter Schindler, the staff gunnery officer and future vice admiral, filmed the day's strike as Vejtasa's temporary rear gunner.
+The next day, while flying in defense of the American task force, Vejtasa claimed to have shot down three Mitsubishi A6M Zeros, despite flying a much slower Dauntless dive bomber.
+In fact, Japanese records show that no Zeros were lost.
 For his actions during the battle, he was awarded his second Navy Cross.

 Vejtasa was transferred to fighters, piloting the Grumman F4F Wildcat, and was assigned to the newly formed Fighting Squadron 10, under Lieutenant Commander James H. Flatley, aboard USS Enterprise.
 During the Battle of the Santa Cruz Islands, he was credited with downing seven enemy aircraft in one mission – first two Aichi D3A "Val" dive bombers attacking USS Hornet, then five Nakajima B5N "Kate" torpedo bombers targeting Enterprise – becoming an "ace in a day".
 (Postwar analysis confirmed two dive bombers and two torpedo bombers.)
 Lieutenant Vejtasa was awarded his third Navy Cross for this achievement.
 Seventy years later, an attempt to upgrade this to the Medal of Honor was denied.
 He is the only World War II carrier pilot awarded the Navy Cross "for both dive bombing and aerial combat."

 He left Flying Squadron 10 in May 1943 and returned to the United States to serve as a flight instructor at Naval Air Station Atlantic City.
 He saw no further combat.
 At the end of the war, his tally was 10.25 victories, including a quarter shared credit for a Kawanishi H6K "Mavis" flying boat on 13 November 1942.